ohscar/rmalloc/doc/paper/steve.rst

 .. vim:tw=120

-... is a benchmark tool for collecting and visualizing runtime memory access and allocation patterns in arbitrary binary applications that use the system malloc, without access to source code or recompilation.
+Steve is a benchmark tool for collecting and visualizing runtime memory access and allocation patterns in arbitrary binary applications that use the system malloc, without access to source code or recompilation.

 .. figure:: graphics/steve.png